Uniqueness of Landau levels and their analogs with higher Chern numbers: Results

 which taking determinants gives the quantum metric-Berry curvature relation

 (Note that we use the convention that the Berry curvature $F$ is purely imaginary.)
 In Ref.~\cite{ozawa:mera:21}, the lowest Landau level appears as a special case of a K\"{a}hler band with $\mathcal{C}=1$ for which the quantum geometry of the Brillouin zone is independent of $\mathbf{k}$, i.e., it is invariant under the full translation group $\mathbb{R}^2$ of the Brillouin zone---we refer to these Bloch bands as \emph{geometrically flat K\"{a}hler bands}~\footnote{We note that concepts closely related to K{\"a}hler bands have been proposed by several authors, and we would like to clarify their relations here. \emph{Ideal flatbands}~\cite{wang:cano:millis:liu:yang:21,wang:klevstov:liu:22} refer to energetically flat K{\"a}hler bands with a constant complex structure $J$. \emph{Vortexable bands} refer to bands where one can add vortices without leaving the eigenspace of bands; in the presence of a lattice translation symmetry, vortexable bands are equivalent to ideal flatbands~\cite{ledwith:vishwanath:parker:2022}.}.
-The main result of this Letter is the following theorem: \begin{theorem} [Uniqueness of geometrically flat K\"{a}hler bands] Geometrically flat (anti-)K\"ahler bands, i.e. bands in which the equality Eq.~(\ref{eq:equality1}) holds and $g$ is independent of $\bf{k}$, are \emph{unique} up to a gauge choice, given the Chern number $\mathcal{C}\in\mathbb{Z}_{\neq 0}$ and the constant complex structure $J$. \end{theorem} Some remarks are in order.
-The cases $\mathcal{C} > 0$ corresponds to K\"ahler bands, while $\mathcal{C} < 0$ corresponds to anti-K\"ahler bands.
-Below we assume $\mathcal{C} > 0$, but the uniqueness proof holds for $\mathcal{C} < 0$ \textit{mutatis mutandis}; in particular, ones obtains the wavefunction for $\mathcal{C} < 0$ by taking the complex conjugate of the wavefunction for $\mathcal{C} > 0$.